Manresa Writing Retreat

 • “I felt such an appreciation for my LMU colleagues and it made me feel much more integrated into the university....
 I felt reconnected and rejuvenated.”

 • "Being able to use the unstructured time to focus on writing in a peaceful setting without all the usual interruptions made a huge difference.
-I finished in 2.5 days what would have taken weeks to finish without this protected time.
-Also, as a bonus, it was great to talk with other faculty and feel like part of the LMU community."
+I finished in 2.5 days what would have taken weeks to finish without this protected time."

 • “I loved the conversations about LMU's mission and the connection to the Jesuit approach to teaching, learning, and engaging with the whole person.”